jaorduz/jaorduz.github.io/_teaching/2022/2022-summer-teaching-4.md

 ---

 This course shows the computing foundations (CS 5310).
-For each session, I like implementing new pedagogical and technical knowledge to share mathematical and physical concepts.
+For each session, I like implementing new pedagogical and technical knowledge to share mathematical and computational concepts.
 On the [BU website](https://tinyurl.com/yhgalmw6){:target="_blank"}, you will figure out more information.